Yuan-Hsi/SALL_Agency/README.md

  Welcome to SALL Agency.

- This is an MLOps which is reinforcement learning based for investors and researchers who want to deep in stock exchange.
+ This is an MLOps system that is reinforcement learning based for investors and researchers who want to deep into the stock exchange.